Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Experiment and analysis

-In \cref{fig:mamba} \textbf{B}, we show the predictions of the Lindbladian model of the experiment.
-The agreement is excellent with regards to the location and behavior of the resonance in parameter space, but falls short in quantitatively predicting the activation rates measured.
-However, many features of the data are correctly captured.
-For example, the Lindbladian model shows that an asymmetric system can have a longer activation lifetime than the symmetric system, even if one of the wells is markedly shallower (see \cref{fig:exponentials} at $\epsilon_1/ K\approx1$).
-The green-black dashed line in \cref{fig:mamba} \textbf{A} shows the experimentally determined maxima of activation time $T$ as a function of the control parameters.
-The theoretical maxima are shown in \cref{fig:mamba} \textbf{B} by the line with the same colors.
-The location of the maxima is nontrivial, and it is relevant because it can readily be used to extend the lifetime of a Kerr-cat qubit \cite{grimm_stabilization_2020}.
-The effect was unknown to us before the analysis of our experimental data.
+We learned from this data that an asymmetric system can have a longer activation lifetime than the symmetric system, even if one of the wells is markedly shallower (see \cref{fig:exponentials} at $\epsilon_1/ K\approx1$).
+The green-black dashed line in \cref{fig:mamba} \textbf{A} shows the experimentally determined maxima of activation time $\tau$ as a function of the control parameters.
+The theoretical maxima are shown in \cref{fig:mamba} \textbf{B} by the line with the same colors and agree with those we find by keeping the temperature constant in the model (not shown).
+The location of the maxima is nontrivial, and it is relevant to control reaction rates, or analogously because it can readily be used to extend the lifetime of a Kerr-cat qubit \cite{grimm_stabilization_2020}.

-In \cref{fig:black_mamba_vs_staircase}, we show the increase of $T$ with the asymmetric parameter.
-To provide physical insight into this effect, we note that for the symmetric case ($\epsilon_1 = 0$, plotted in orange), $T$ is modulated in a step-like fashion as the quantized orbits fall under the barrier \cite{frattini_observation_2024}.
-The linear drive can be exploited to break the parity symmetry of these orbits as shown in \cref{fig:wells} and therefore avoid altogether the resonant saturation seen for $\epsilon_1 = 0$ in \cref{fig:black_mamba_vs_staircase} \textbf{A}, \textbf{B}.
-This observation explains the trajectory of the green-black curve in \cref{fig:mamba} \textbf{A}, \textbf{B}, which avoids the new resonance conditions marked by the red circles.
+In \cref{fig:black_mamba_vs_staircase}, we show the increase of $\tau$ with the asymmetry parameter.
+To provide physical insight into this effect, we note that Lindblad theory predicts that $\tau$ is modulated in a step-like fashion as the quantized orbits fall under the barrier \cite{frattini_observation_2024} (see also SM).
+The linear drive can be exploited to break the parity symmetry of these orbits as shown in \cref{fig:wells} and therefore avoid the step-like modulation seen in the Lindblad theory for $\epsilon_1 \approx 0$.
+This observation explains the trajectory of the green-black optimal curve in \cref{fig:mamba} \textbf{A}, \textbf{B}, which avoids the new resonance conditions marked by the triple intersections.
 In other words, quantum tunneling produces a hybridization of the classically decoupled orbits right under the barrier.
-The asymmetry parameter can be adjusted to minimize that hybridization, reducing the tunneling rate via the excited states, and avoid the plateaus in \cref{fig:black_mamba_vs_staircase} almost completely.
+The asymmetry parameter can be adjusted to minimize that hybridization, reducing the tunneling rate via the excited states.